Don’t Forget To Do This or Face a Large Penalty!

 What about inherited retirement accounts?

-You need to take an RMD from EVERY inherited retirement account, including Roth IRAs, starting the year after the owner died.
-This is regardless of how old you are.
+You need to take an RMD from inherited IRAs and other retirement accounts starting the year after the owner died, regardless of how old you are.
 The rules for how much you need to distribute are different for inherited accounts, so consult with the account custodian or your financial advisor on how much you need to withdraw.
-The excise tax can be waived during the first five years following the year of death before the required beginning date if the entire benefit is distributed by the end of the fifth year.

 Ideally you will not forget since you are reading this post now.
 However, if you do forget, there may be some options.
 If this was the first year you were required to take a distribution, the IRS does grant an extension to April 1 of the next year.
 This would mean that you would have to take two required distributions in the next year.
 While this avoids the penalty, it can still lead to a nasty tax hit since you would be about doubling the required withdrawal amount.